-Now select the job level and job function or function group - a grouping which includes a number of related functions) appropriate to the role.
-Now click the "add a job" button at the bottom right of the window.
+Next select the job level and job function or function group - a grouping which includes a number of related functions) appropriate to the role.
+Then click the Add job button at the bottom right of the window.

-All job roles in XpertHR Salary Surveys are defined by their level of seniority and by their functional area.
+All job roles in an XpertHR salary survey are defined by their level of seniority and by their functional area.
 We provide standard definitions in the survey overview and guidance notes, to ensure that comparisons between organisations are made on a consistent basis.

 Once you have submitted your own organisation's data, you will probably have a good idea of what each of the job levels and functions relevant to your organisation means and how they relate to your roles.
 However, you can download a full guide from the survey home page at any time.

-When adding a new job to job pricing, start by selecting just one job level and one job function.
+When creating new table in job pricing, start by selecting just one job level and one job function (or function group).
 You can always amend your choices later in the process.

 Refining a job role

 Once you have created a salary table based on a job level and function, you may want to refine it by selecting additional options relating to the role itself or to the type of organisation.
 This will enable you to match the job role more closely for benchmarking purposes.

-Click "refine" from the text options on the top right of the table.
-By default you will be in the "job role" tab showing you the job level and job function options you have already selected.
+Click Edit refinements using the green button on the top of the table.
+By default you will be in the Job role tab showing you the job level and job function options you have already selected.
 You can change these if you wish.